lockys/SlackFacebookBuddy/README.md

 `account` your robot's account and password.
 `router` specify router so that slack could post request to your `post url`.
 `threadID` every chatroom will have a thread id.
-`nameList` just a slack-id to facebook name mapping so that people in chatroom could know who is talking.
+`nameList` A slack-id to facebook name mapping so that people in chatroom could know who is talking.

 **An example of router**
 ```javascript